Alfredo Quaglino

-Alfredo André Cesar Quaglino (1894–1972) was an Italian society photographer, journalist, and motor racer who spent most of his life on the French Riviera.
+Alfredo André Cesar Quaglino (1894–1972) was an Italian society photographer, journalist, and racing driver who spent most of his life on the French Riviera.
 He competed in the Biarritz-St Moritz rally in 1929.
 He photographed many figures from the worlds of art and entertainment and at the end of his life entered into a marriage of convenience with his lesbian friend Billy Bailey.

 Early life

 Quaglino was born in Turin, Italy, on 8 November 1894.
 Sometime in the 1920s, he broke with his family and settled in Cagnes-sur-Mer, on the French Riviera, an area known for its connection to motor racing and it may have been motor racing that facilitated his introduction to the glamorous people with whom he mingled.
 He competed in the Biarritz-St Moritz rally on 15–19 August 1929 in a Fiat 520 Roadster and probably competed in other races.

 Billy Bailey

 Quaglino stayed in the south of France during the Second World War and according to John Jarvis-Smith worked in the resistance.
 It may be there that he met Frances Rachel Bailey, known as "Billy", whom he married just before his death.
 Bailey also left her home in London to live on the Riviera.
 She was born in 1909 in Belgravia, London, to an upper-class family.
 Her mother was Lady Gwendolyn Clarendon-Hyde, and her father was Major Francis Bailey.
-The Scotsman write that Billy was a lesbian and speculate that her rejection of her origins may have been related to her sexuality and that she and Quaglino were kindred spirits.
-Cagnes-sur-Mer had a reputation for bohemianism, later the lesbian nightclub singer Suzy Solidor would live in the town.
-According to The Scotsman, Bailey was the long term lover of adventurer and travel writer Barbara Toy.
+The Scotsman wrote that Billy was a lesbian and speculate that her rejection of her origins may have been related to her sexuality and that she and Quaglino were kindred spirits.
+Cagnes-sur-Mer had a reputation for bohemianism; later the lesbian nightclub singer Suzy Solidor would live in the town.
+According to The Scotsman, Bailey was the long-term lover of adventurer and travel writer Barbara Toy.